zencart/documentation/content/user/security/security_recommendations.md

  - /pub
 ```

-Then you'll need to go to your Admin > Configuration > Attribute Settings > Enable Downloads, and set it to _False_ to turn off the warning message about the missing download folder).
+Then you'll need to go to your Admin > Configuration > Attribute Settings > Enable Downloads, and set it to _False_ to turn off the warning message about the missing download folder.

 In the future, if you choose to add downloadable products to your site or music-products, you will want to re-upload these appropriate folders (and their contents) to your server again, and assign appropriate permissions.